ilcato/homebridge-fibaro-home-center/README.md

 + `adminUsername`: admin username of your home center, needed only to set global variables,
 + `adminPassword`: admin password of your home center, needed only to set global variables,
 + `securitysystem` : enabled or disabled in order to manage the availability of the security system
-+ `addRoomNameToDeviceName` : enabled or disabled in order to add the room name to device name. default disabled, use different device names within the same room
++ `addRoomNameToDeviceName` : enabled or disabled in order to add the room name to device name. default disabled
 + `doorbellDeviceId` : home center binary sensor device id acting as a doorbell
 + `logsLevel` : desired log level: 0 disabled, 1 only changes, 2 all
 + `advControl` : enable if you want the device type in homekit to depend on how the device role in fibaro is selected.
 0-disabled, 1-enabled